Lars Nootbaar Player Props: Cardinals vs. White Sox

 White Sox Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the White Sox pitching staff leads MLB.

-- The White Sox have a 4.55 team ERA that ranks 24th across all MLB pitching staffs.
+- The White Sox have the 23rd-ranked team ERA across all league pitching staffs (4.58).

-- White Sox pitchers combine to give up 121 total home runs at a clip of 1.4 per game (third-most in baseball).
+- White Sox pitchers combine to allow 123 total home runs at a rate of 1.4 per game (third-most in baseball).

-- Cease (3-3) gets the starting nod for the White Sox in his 19th start of the season.
-He's put together a 4.10 ERA in 96 2/3 innings pitched, with 115 strikeouts.
+- Toussaint (0-1) gets the start for the White Sox, his third of the season.

-- In his most recent appearance on Saturday, the right-hander threw 5 1/3 innings against the Oakland Athletics, allowing three earned runs while surrendering six hits.
+- The right-hander last pitched on Sunday against the Oakland Athletics, when he went 3 2/3 innings, allowing two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.